We just spent a half hour with Sarah Palin one hour ago.

 Oh, this is wonderful news for the holiday season.

-People who have money are gonna spend it before Obama can take it away from them.
+People who have money are going to spend it before Obama can take it away from them.

-It's just that simple, and that's what people think is headed for them down the road.
+And that's what people think is headed for him down the road.

 Everybody thinks that.